-- Flotation and comminution test work by G&T Metallurgical Services Ltd. - Heap leaching test work completed by McClelland Laboratories, Inc.
+- Flotation and comminution test work by G&T Metallurgical Services Ltd.; - Heap leaching test work completed by McClelland Laboratories, Inc.; and - Epitacio Robledo of Clifton Associates Ltd. for the Environmental Considerations.

 The authors have carried out due diligence reviews of the information provided to them by Geologix and others for preparation of this report and are satisfied that the information was accurate at the time of the report and that the interpretations and opinions expressed in them were reasonable and based on current understanding of mining and processing techniques and costs, economics, mineralization processes and the host geologic setting.
 The authors have made reasonable efforts to verify the accuracy of the data relied on in this report.